 Statutorily blind applicants under age 55 must not be able to perform any substantial gainful activity (SGA) to become entitled to DIB benefits.
 A statutorily blind applicant age 55-64 may not become entitled to a DIB benefit if he is performing SGA comparable to the activity he engaged in during the 10 years before his blindness or age 55, whichever is later.
 However, the ability to perform SGA does not affect eligibility for a DF.
-A statutorily blind employee who has a disability freeze but cannot become entitled to a monthly disability benefit (i.e., he is under age 55 and able to engage in SGA or he is age 55 or over and able to engage in comparable SGA) and who later becomes unable to engage in such SGA, and is therefore entitled to a DIB under SSA rules, must serve a waiting period before DIB (or the RR Act DIB O/M or DIB vested dual benefit) payments can begin.
-However, months after age 55 in which he was engaging in noncomparable SGA can be counted as months in the waiting period, if they are after the disability onset.
+A statutorily blind employee who has a disability freeze but cannot become entitled to a monthly disability benefit (i.e., they are under age 55 and able to engage in SGA or they are age 55 or over and able to engage in comparable SGA) and who later becomes unable to engage in such SGA, and is therefore entitled to a DIB under SSA rules, must serve a waiting period before DIB (or the RR Act DIB O/M or DIB vested dual benefit) payments can begin.
+However, months after age 55 in which they were engaging in non-comparable SGA can be counted as months in the waiting period, if they are after the disability onset.

 EXAMPLE: The employee (date of birth 7-12-47) is statutorily blind from birth.
-He first secures employment through vocational rehabilitation in the third quarter of 1967, and has sporadic work attempts after that.
-His employment record is as follows:
+They first secures employment through vocational rehabilitation in the third quarter of 1967, and has sporadic work attempts after that.
+Their employment record is as follows: